pp0605/SportsZilla-Inventory_and_Ecommerce_Management/README.md

 3. Capture customer details during invoice creation, which are stored in the customer database for future use.
 4. Generate professional invoices with tax and GST.
-5. View and print invoices in the Invoices tab. ns and merge them if they meet our quality standards.
-Thank you for your interest in improving our project!
+5. View and print invoices in the Invoices tab.